team-eternity/eternity/docs/readme.txt

     removes the need to move the crosshair up/down depending on player pitch.

   * Split "Fullscreen Desktop" into its own option for favoured screen type.

+  * Added the -recordfromto command-line parameter from PrBoom+.
+Thanks to vita for adding it!

+  * Improved OpenGL performance on some drivers.
+Thanks to icecream95 for the contribution!

 - Visual improvements -